TFS 2017 | TFS 2015 | TFS 2013

 Configure a build system.
 To use Team Foundation Build, you must set up a build system.

-For more information, see Configure and manage your build system.
+For more information, see Build and Release agents.

 Create build definitions.
 You can create several build definitions and then run each of them to produce code for a different platform.
 Also, you can run each build for a different configuration.